forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 # South Africa

-The events began with Heather Turner assisting Bianca Peterson in running her 2-day hosted by PwC, Midrand.
+The events began with Heather Turner assisting Bianca Peterson in running her 2-day [Introduction to R Workshop](https://joburg2020.satrdays.org/introductory-r-workshop.html) hosted by PwC, Midrand.

 ![](/images/blog/southern-africa-project-2020/optimized/intro_to_r_joburg.jpg)
 *<br/>Bianca Peterson with participants at the Introduction to R workshop, Johannesburg*

 This event was attended by over 20 participants, mostly from local businesses and organizations.
-Although both Bianca and Heather were in town because of the satRday, most of the participants were R newbies that only came for the course, showing the potential of conferences to grow the community.
-Due to fantastic support of the crowd-funding campaign, Forwards was able to award a scholarship to Ofentse Phuti-Rice, a Computer Science MSc student from from Botswana, enabling her to attend this workshop, the Web Scraping with R satRday workshop led by Megan Beckett and Andrew Collier, and the satRday itself.
+Although Bianca and Heather were there because of the satRday, most of the participants were new to R and only came to the workshop.
+This demonstrates the potential for conferences to facilitate outreach events that grow the community.
+Due to fantastic support of the crowd-funding campaign, Forwards was able to award a scholarship to Ofentse Phuti-Rice, a Computer Science MSc student from Botswana.
+The scholarship enabled her to attend this workshop, the Web Scraping with R pre-satRday workshop led by Megan Beckett and Andrew Collier, and the satRday itself.

 After the Introduction to R workshop, Heather joined fellow satRday keynote Colin Fay to speak at R-Ladies Johannesburg.
 Colin spoke on [how to contribute to the R ecosystem](https://speakerdeck.com/colinfay/contributing-to-the-r-ecosystem-0611f5a1-2d6e-4d19-951d-3181906ad61e) everything from sharing what you're learning to writing a package - while Heather spoke about [publishing and promoting your packages](https://www.heatherturner.net/talks/publishing-and-promoting-r-packages).